-Many early clutter filters deployed operationally employed a fixed band width time domain filter (Stanley 1975; Bringi and Chandrasekar 2001).
+Many early clutter filters deployed operationally employed a fixed band width time domain filters (Stanley 1975, Bringi and Chandrasekar 2001).
 These filters are designed to have a 3 dB bandwidth that would correspond to typical clutter spectral widths.
 Standardized time domain filters have bandwidths, bandstop and rejection design criteria.
-In contrast, spectral filters can not only simply "notch out" the desired spectral points but they can also interpolate again across the notched-out region as an estimate for the likely weather signal that might have been eliminated.
+In contrast, spectral filters can not only simply "notch out" the desired spectral points but they can also interpolate again across the notched-out region in order to estimate the likely weather signal that might have been eliminated.

-Figure 4 shows the result of applying a simple spectral notch filter to the combined clutter and weather spectrum from Figure 2.
+Figure 4 shows the result of applying a simple spectral notch filter to the combined clutter and weather spectrum from Figure 1.
 Typically a notch has a fixed width and depth.
 As this example shows, there is a tendency for such fixed bandwidth filters to remove more than just the clutter power, since some of the weather power has also been removed.